cornliu/ShARC_QA/README.md

 # ShARC QA
-This folder contains several scripts that help you to train or test our model.
+Since we used the pytorch0.4 this pytorch version is too old that is incompatible with docker, we write this readme.
+By following this readme you can train and test our work.

 ## Requirements
 > Discourse segmentation environment (`PYT_SEGBOT`)